 Whether depicting a small boat at sea, the return of soldiers or the imposing dazzle ships destined to cross the Atlantic, Gilman and Lismer show a profound sensitivity and deep commitment to recording Halifax at this troubled moment in history.
 In their exploration of the city and its surrounding landscape both artists not only gave expression to their particular artistic vision, they succeeded in creating works that are important markers in the evolution of landscape painting in Canada.

 Masterpiece in Focus: Halifax Harbour 1918, created in partnership with the Art Gallery of Nova Scotia, is on view at the National Gallery of Canada from October 12, 2018 to March 17, 2019.
-The accompanying catalogue is available from the NGC Boutique.
 See the NGC Public Program for a full listing of related events.
 To share this article, please click on the arrow at the top right hand of the page.
 Subscribe to our newsletters to stay up-to-date on the latest Gallery news, and to learn more about art in Canada.